Really glad to have you along for the ride as well.

 They should have their autonomous zone.

-Thank God, Gardner's on the way out.
+Thank God Gardner's on the way out.

 That's a very good thing for St. Louis.

-But what's gonna happen elsewhere?
+But what's going to happen elsewhere?

-Uh I want your thoughts on this.
+I want your thoughts on this.

 His answer is going to blow you away.